Miguel Tejada: Age

 On April 17, 2008, Tejada was confronted by an ESPN reporter during a sit-down interview with documentation revealing that Tejada had been lying about his age ever since he first signed a Major League Baseball contract in 1993.
 Tejada had claimed to have been born in 1976 when a Dominican birth certificate showed that he was born in 1974 as "Miguel Tejeda."
 He struggled to take off his microphone and kept questioning who the interviewer was referring to.
 Tejada stormed off the set, ending the interview.
 Before the interview was aired on April 22, 2008, he acknowledged having been born in 1974.

+Post-playing career

+On June 5, 2023, Tejada was appointed the manager of the Karachi Monarchs, a Pakistan-based franchise in the Baseball United league, which plans to bring baseball to South Asia and the Middle East.

+On February 10, 2025, Tejada was hired to serve as the bench coach for the Bravos de León of the Mexican League.
+On May 6, he was promoted to manager after the Bravos dismissed Matías Carrillo.

 Personal life

 Tejada has a chicken farm in Florida where he lives with his wife, Alejandra, and his daughter, Alexa.
 His son, Miguel Jr., was a shortstop in the Philadelphia Phillies organization.

+Tejada was childhood friends with Mario Encarnación and, when Encarnación died in Taiwan in 2005, Tejada paid for his body to be transported back to the Dominican Republic and for a headstone at a cemetery in Baní.

 On August 20, 2015, Reorg Research reported that Tejada had filed for bankruptcy.